youngineer/swipe_assignment/README.md

    ```
    The app will be available at `http://localhost:1234`.

-## Screenshots

-_Add screenshots of the app showcasing its features._

 ## Contributions

 Feel free to fork this repository and submit pull requests for improvements.